-The Culminating Experience is a public health analysis (PHA) of an occupational or environmental health issue that applies and integrates the classroom knowledge/ skills and demonstrates the competencies you have attained in your studies; see Culminating Experience Handbook.
+The Integrated Learning Experience integrates the classroom knowledge/ skills and demonstrates the competencies you have attained in your studies.
+This may be a public health analysis (PHA) of an occupational or environmental health issue that applies the degree concepts. see Culminating Experience Handbook.
 You select the topic in consultation with your advisor and produce a written PHA document.
 The advisor and student develop 3 specific objectives for the PHA that demonstrate the program competencies.
 Students should contact Kathy Carneiro to discuss the PHA practicum requirements at least one full semester prior to the semester of intended graduation.

 See the DL culminating experience handbook. (link)

 Note: student without knowledge of public health biology will also take TRMD 6010 Biol Basis of Disease (3 c.h.)